AdobeDocs/campaign-classic.it-IT/help/delivery/using/personalization-fields.md

 Per utilizzare questa opzione, attenetevi alla procedura seguente:

 1. Creare una campagna.
-Per ulteriori informazioni al riguardo, consulta [questa sezione](../../campaign/using/setting-up-marketing-campaigns.md#creating-a-campaign).
+Per ulteriori informazioni, consulta [questa sezione](../../campaign/using/setting-up-marketing-campaigns.md#creating-a-campaign).
 1. Nella **[!UICONTROL Targeting and workflows]** scheda della campagna, aggiungete un&#39;attività **Query** al flusso di lavoro.
 For more on using this activity, refer to [this section](../../workflow/using/query.md).
 1. Aggiungete un&#39; **[!UICONTROL Email delivery]** attività al flusso di lavoro e apritela.
 For more on using this activity, refer to [this section](../../workflow/using/delivery.md).
 1. Passate alla **[!UICONTROL Analysis]** scheda del **[!UICONTROL Delivery properties]** pannello e selezionate l&#39; **[!UICONTROL Prepare the personalization data with a workflow]** opzione.